faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 "...whether we take this to mean the spirit or the body, or both..."

 It is difficult to imagine that the author of the April 1910 statement did not consult the 1909 statement when composing their response (since the 1909 statement was undoubtedly the *very reason* the several Quorums were seeking clarification).
 Furthermore, if the 1909 statement clearly precluded the possibility for an evolutionary origin for Adam's body, then it is equally difficult to imagine that the First Presidency would not have sought to correct the "mis-interpretation" of the April 1910 statement.

+**[R. Gary]**

+Sicut: Your current comment has been appended to your comment from four days ago.

+1. God says: "Hearken to the words of my servants the prophets."
+(Jer.
+26;5.)

+    Unfortunately, I have not been able to find the verse which says: "Hearken to the words of letters to the editor and anonymous comments if they appear in Church magazines, even if they disagree with what the prophets teach."

+2. Years ago a reader wrote to the Ensign as follows: "I saw the letter in the December Ensign on chocolate.
+No doubt some well-intentioned Saints will now feel that the Church is against chocolate since the letter appeared in the Ensign."

+    The Ensign responded: "The information was relayed so that the readership could make of it whatever their individual consciences desired."

+3. Similarly, Joseph F. Smith, as editor of the Improvement Era wrote: "It may be well to remind our readers that the Era is not responsible for the individual views or opinions expressed by contributors to its columns."
+(Editor's Table, Dec.
+1915.)
+The April 1910 anonymous comment appeared in just such a column.

+4. Meanwhile, at BYU in April 1910, three instructors were teaching "theories on evolution as applied to the origin of man" along the lines of the April 1910 Priesthood Quorums' Table statement that "the mortal bodies of man [may have] evolved in natural processes to present perfection."

+    Upon investigation, it was discovered that whenever such ideas were found to be in conflict with scripture, "it required the modification of the latter to come into harmony with the former."
+When the investigation concluded, President Joseph F. Smith announced in the Improvement Era that it had been decided such ideas would no longer be taught at BYU by these instructors because: "Teachers in a Church school ... could not be given opportunity to inculcate theories that were out of harmony with the recognized doctrines of the Church, and hence that they be required to refrain from so doing."

+These events strongly support the conclusion that the April 1910 anonymous comment does not represent the thinking of Joseph F. Smith.